Holdsworth to Kaitoke

 Pig Flat is an old clearing, probably caused by fire and possibly pre-European.
 It is now regenerating through alpine scrub to one day again become mature bush.
 The extent of these ancient fires can be traced some distance down both the River Track and the track to Totara Creek.
 The mature bush recommences abruptly beyond the old burn limit.

-Alternatively, from Mountain House shelter, the route travels towards the road-end for 10 minutes and, at the point where the Gentle Annie track climbs R towards Pig Flat, the River Track turns L. It descends through pleasant forest and is a well-padded trail with a gentle grade. (see 6.5) [revised November 2017]
+Alternatively, from Mountain House Shelter, a route travels towards the road-end for 10 minutes and, at the point where the Gentle Annie track climbs gently R towards Pig Flat, the River Track turns L. It descends through pleasant forest and is a well-defined trail with an easy grade. (see 6.5) [revised October 2021]

 Mountain House shelter to Totora flats